plasne/plasne.github.io/_posts/2023-02-18-use-cases-for-event-hub.md

 ## Process Messages

 This is the standard use-case that everyone should be familiar with.
 We had events that needed to be processed by replicas.
-We used the `EventProcessorClient` SDK which provides an easy way to even distribute partitions between those consumers.
+We used the `EventProcessorClient` SDK which provides an easy way to evenly distribute partitions between those consumers.
 Each processor checkpoints events as they are processed.

 ### Alternatives (Process Messages)